itmoth/hoffman2-notes/README.md

 # hoffman2-notes

-These are my notes for setting up and using Hoffman2!
-I have not included the steps for getting an account or getting access to Gaussian.
-If this is your first time using any form of Linux this should also be easy to follow along with!
+These are my notes for setting up and using Hoffman2

-Please also check with the documentation website for Hoffman2 ([https://www.hoffman2.idre.ucla.edu/](https://www.hoffman2.idre.ucla.edu/)) because this might have out of date information
+Documentation website for Hoffman2 ([https://www.hoffman2.idre.ucla.edu/](https://www.hoffman2.idre.ucla.edu/)) because this might have out of date information

 Also these notes are lowkey a mess because I switched from Windows to Linux soon after writing part of this lol